Machine learning based energy-free structure predictions of molecules (closed and open-shell), transition states, and solids: Abstract

 \section{Abstract}

 The computational prediction of atomistic structure is a long-standing problem in physics, chemistry, materials, and biology.
-Within conventional force-field or {\em ab initio} calculations, structure is determined through energy minimization, which is either approximate or computationally demanding.
-Alas, the accuracy-cost trade-off prohibits the generation of synthetic big data records with meaningful energy based conformational search and structure relaxation output.
-Exploiting implicit correlations among relaxed structures, our kernel ridge regression model, dubbed Graph-To-Structure (G2S), generalizes across chemical compound space, enabling direct predictions of relaxed structures for out-of-sample compounds, and effectively bypassing the energy optimization task.
-After training on constitutional and compositional isomers (no conformers) G2S infers atomic coordinates relying solely on stoichiometry and bond-network information as input (Our numerical evidence includes closed and open shell molecules, transition states, and solids).
-For all data considered, G2S learning curves reach mean absolute interatomic distance prediction errors of less than 0.2 \si{\angstrom}\, for less than eight thousand training structures --- on par or better than popular empirical methods.
-Applicability test of G2S include meaningful structures of molecules for which standard methods require manual intervention, improved initial guesses for subsequent conventional {\em ab initio} based relaxation, and input for structural based representations commonly used in quantum machine learning models, (bridging the gap between graph and structure based models).
+Conventionally, force-fields or {\em ab initio} methods determine structure through energy minimization, which is either approximate or computationally demanding.
+This accuracy/cost trade-off prohibits the generation of synthetic big data sets accounting for chemical space with atomistic detail.
+Exploiting implicit correlations among relaxed structures in training data sets, our machine learning model Graph-To-Structure (G2S) generalizes across compound space in order to infer interatomic distances for out-of-sample compounds, effectively enabling the direct reconstruction of coordinates and thereby bypassing the conventional energy optimization task.
+The numerical evidence collected includes structure predictions for closed and open shell organic molecules, transition states, and crystalline solids.
+G2S improves systematically with training set size, reaching mean absolute interatomic distance prediction errors of less than 0.2 \si{\angstrom}\, for less than eight thousand training structures --- on par or better than conventional structure generators.
+Applicability tests of G2S include successful predictions for systems which typically require manual intervention, improved initial guesses for subsequent conventional {\em ab initio} based relaxation, and input generation for structure based quantum machine learning models.